Marc Fisher

-Marc Fisher (born December 15, 1958) is a senior editor for The Washington Post, where he writes about national, foreign and local issues.
+Marc Fisher (born December 15, 1958) was a senior editor for The Washington Post until he was laid off in 2025.
+He wrote about national, foreign and local issues.
 He was previously a Post enterprise editor, leading a team of writers experimenting with new types of storytelling.
 Fisher wrote a local column for the Post and another about radio, music and culture titled "The Listener."

 Early life and education

 Fisher grew up in New York, attended the Horace Mann School and graduated with a Bachelor of Arts degree in history from Princeton University, where he was a member of the University Press Club.

 Career

 Fisher previously wrote the local column for the Post and was the paper's Special Reports Editor.
 He wrote about politics and culture for the Style section.
 He also served as the Central Europe bureau chief on the Posts foreign staff and earlier covered schools in Washington, D.C., and D.C. politics for the Metro section.
 Fisher was the Ferris Professor of Journalism at Princeton University, where he taught a course on The Journalism of Daily Life, served as journalist-in-residence at the American Institute for Contemporary German Studies at Johns Hopkins University, and was a visiting scholar at the George Washington University School of Media and Public Affairs.
 He worked at the Miami Herald from 1980 to 1986.
-Since then, he has worked at The Washington Post as a reporter, editor, and columnist.
+After that, he worked at The Washington Post as a reporter, editor, and columnist.
 He was the Post's correspondent in Germany from 1989 to 1994.